Terry Robb, NiaSounds release new album Confessin' My Dues

 “Every release that Terry Robb puts out is a cause to celebrate,” says Greg Johnson, president, Cascade Blues Association.
 “There are not many guitarists in the blues or any genre that you can come by that are as detailed and clever with their creativity.
 Confessin’ My Dues is yet another example of Terry Robb doing what he does best – leaving us with a sense of awe and joy with every note he plays.
 It’s a winning formula that continues to lead the pack.”

 As producer, Robb ensured the album captures the intensity of his live performances, and his mastery of acoustic and bottleneck guitars is on full display.
 Whether backed by his rhythm section or flying solo, he moves deftly between instrumental tunes and lyrical numbers.
 “I’m very excited to bring this group of musicians – Gary, Dave, Adam and myself – together for the first time.
-I feel our show at The Secret Society is one Portland blues and live music fans would not want to miss.”
+From jazz enthusiasts to blues aficionados, to lovers of Americana and instrumental guitar, Confessin’ My Dues offers something for everyone.”

 Watch Terry Robb and his all-star rhythm section play a medley of songs from his new album Confessin’ My Dues, available worldwide May 31, 2019, and at select tour dates as a special Limited Edition Advance Release beginning March 1.